nmeisenzahl/devsecops-25/README.md

 This repo contains a demo application to showcase some DevSecOps practices.
 Therefore this repo contains some antipatterns!

+The talk slides can be found [here](./devsecops-25.pdf).
+The vulnerable app version is available in the [PR #8](https://github.com/nmeisenzahl/devsecops-25/pull/8).

 ### Demo Application

 #### Prerequisites